 While WordPress gives you the ability to communicate with your readers via the comments area of your site, if you want to get more interactive with your audience, then the option of installing a live chat plugin is well worth considering.

 Whether you are selling a product or service and want to answer questions to help close more sales, or you just want to know more about your visitors, adding a live chat tool to your website makes sense.
 In fact, studies have even shown that having a live chat option on your website can increase conversions by over 40%.

-One way to add live chat to your WordPress website is to make use of the Chat plugin from WPMU Dev.
+One way to add live chat to your WordPress website is to make use of the Chat plugin from WPMU Dev, which is one of several great chat plugins available for WordPress.
 Packed with features and fully customizable, it’s a great plugin.
 However, it can feel a bit overwhelming when all you’re really after is a simple chat box, especially at the price of $19 a month.

 Thankfully, they’ve also created a free, slimmer version that can add a live chat box to the corner of any WordPress website.
 With the free version, you can still customize the colors and the size of your chat window, as well as choose which posts and pages to display it on.

 If you want to experiment with live chat on your WordPress website, then the well received and free version of Chat is ready when you are.